calvinpash/MATSC-ConvNN/README.md

-# CountLoops
+# MATSC-ConvNN
-NN to count the number of loops in an RGB image of some text.
+Generalization of the CountLoops project.
+Our goal is to create a ConvNN that uses low-length simulations of metals under an applied load to understand their micromechanical response.

-### train_loop_counter_CNN
+### trainer

-Train neural network to estimate the number of enclosed spaces in a given text image To Call: python ./train_loop_counter_CNN.py
+Train neural network

 Args:
 *    epoch = 100:        [0-9]+